kent-state-university-libraries/PDFCreate/README.md

 Stores OCR'd text via PdfText plugin's metadata element for site searching.

 Aggregates multiple TIFFs for one item into single OCR'd PDF/a-1b PDF via Ghostscript.
+When the aggregated PDF is created, it can be found at http://example.com/path/to/your/files/directory/pdfs/ITEM_ID.pdf

 ## Install